You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Alright – what now?

 Transmission Light Comes On: Accompanying Symptoms

-This isn’t a comprehensive list, and whether you notice any or not, you must still go to a mechanic.
+This isn’t a comprehensive list, and whether you notice any or not, you must still go to a skilled mechanic.

 No Extra Symptoms